Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/invite-users.md

 If SSO is configured for the environment the user will need to:

 1. Click the link in the verification email.
-2. Then, click the option to join the account.
+2. Click the option to join the account.
 3. The user will then be brought to a confirmation screen, and presented with a link to authenticate against the company's identity provider:

 <Lightbox src="/img/docs/dbt-cloud/access-control/sso-user-invite.png" width="60%" title="User invitation with SSO configured"/>